kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/README.md

 ### 2.1 Project Purpose

-The purpose of this project is to develop a working online test-time learning method for industrial defect detection.
+To develop a working online test-time learning method for industrial defect detection.
 The system is designed to identify abnormal product images by comparing incoming image features with stored normal reference features.
 Instead of retraining the entire model during deployment, this project uses a frozen YOLO26 feature extractor, a lightweight online adapter, a normal memory bank, and calibrated decision thresholds.
 This allows the system to keep the main feature extractor stable while still adapting to trusted normal images during testing.
 The project also connects the Python-based defect detection pipeline with Flask API and CiRA CORE.
 Through this integration, the system can display the current image, image number, total image count, category, prediction result, anomaly status, anomaly score, and threshold in a low-code workflow interface.

 ### 2.2 Article Review